twentyOne2x/attnmarkets-docs/pages/users/for-creators-devs-and-ctos.md

 You should make it explicit to your community:

-* what share of future earnings you are selling or using to repay a loan
+- what share of future earnings you are selling or using to repay a loan
-* what you are using the cash for
+- what you are using the cash for
-* how this helps the project grow
+- how this helps the project grow

 From their perspective, if done well, tokens represent a project with:

-* real revenue
+- real revenue
-* a clear funding plan
+- a clear funding plan
-* transparent commitments around earnings
+- transparent commitments around earnings

-attn provides the infrastructure that makes those commitments enforceable onchain.
+attn provides the infrastructure that makes those commitments enforceable onchain, and gives you a default place to park and grow earnings between decisions.